-In 1946 Fernanda Gattinoni's atelier opened in Rome.
-The first dress with the Gattinoni label is a green velvet suit, made for Clara Calamai, diva of Italian cinema of the Fifties.
+In 1946 Fernanda Gattinoni opens her atelier in Rome.
+The first dress with the Gattinoni label is a green velvet suit, made for Clara Calamai, diva of the Italian 50’s movie scenario.
 Some of the most beautiful women of all time were entrusted to "Madame": Ingrid Bergman, Audrey Hepburn, Kim Novak, Lucia Bosè, Ava Gardner, Margaret of England, Anna Magnani, Gina Lollobrigida, Anna Maria Pierangeli, Isa Miranda, Lana Turner , Maria Josè just to name a few.

 It may be that my clothes seem too simple for a fashion show, but it is because of their simplicity that they remain up to date in the long term.
 A dress is chic when people turn to look at it.
 It must pass unnoticed, and only after being viewed three times should it seem striking.
 The first time, they’ll think: “it’s pretty,” the second: “it’s really pretty,” the third: “how wonderful!”